sourcegraph/handbook/content/departments/marketing/blog.md

 ## Process overview

-> NOTE: This documentation covers only the mechanics of adding a blog post, not considerations such as who needs to approve your post or when it should be published.
+> [!NOTE] This documentation covers only the mechanics of adding a blog post, not considerations such as who needs to approve your post or when it should be published.

 1. Create an outline and request a reviewer
 2. Create a draft of your blog post in Google Docs and request a reviewer